TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

          according controllers or middleware implementations.

-         Setting :typoscript:`addQueryString.method = GET` will forward GET parameters and have the same functionality like not setting it at all.
+         Setting :typoscript:`addQueryString.method = GET` will forward GET parameters and have the same functionality as if not setting it at all.

    .exclude